Michael Steele, RNC Chair | Republican cash spent on strip club?

 Michael Steele’s other RNC expenditures

 In addition to the $1,946.25 spent at the West Hollywood strip club, Michael Steele has been the head of the Republican National Committee during many other disputed expenses.
 A fund raising trip in California included a $9,099 bill at the Beverly Hills Hotel and $6,596 spent at the Four Seasons.
 Michael Steele has also used $17,514 worth of private planes and $12,691 worth of private vehicles in February.
-The Republican National Committee has responded to these allegations by saying that these expenditures are guaranteed loans – necessary for bringing in the high-dollar donations that the RNC relies on to fund their political activities.
+The Republican National Committee has responded to these allegations by saying that these expenditures are loans – necessary for bringing in the high-dollar donations that the RNC relies on to fund their political activities.

 Michael Steele angering some Republican National Committee Members